sajari/fuzzy/README.md

 Fuzzy is a very fast spell checker and query suggester written in Golang.

 Motivation:
 - Sajari uses very large queries (hundreds of words) but needs to respond sub-second to these queries where possible.
-Common spell check algorithms are quite resource hungry
+Common spell check algorithms are quite slow or resource intensive.
-- The aim was to achieve spell checks in sub 100usec per word (10kHz single core) with at least 70% accuracy.
+- The aim was to achieve spell checks in sub 100usec per word (10kHz single core) with at least 70% accuracy, with multi-language support.
-- Currently we can get sub 200usec per word and 68% accuracy for a Levenshtein distance of 2 chars (test set comes from Peter Norvig's article, see http://norvig.com/spell-correct.html).
+- Currently we can get sub 200usec per word and 68% accuracy for a Levenshtein distance of 2 chars (english test set comes from Peter Norvig's article, see http://norvig.com/spell-correct.html).
 - A 500 word query can be spell checked in ~0.1 sec / cpu cores, which is good enough for us.

 Notes: